Jack Suwinski Player Props: Pirates vs. Mets

 Jack Suwinski At The Plate

-- Suwinski has 40 hits, which ranks first among Pittsburgh hitters this season, while batting .242 with 20 extra-base hits.
+- Suwinski leads Pittsburgh in total hits (40) this season while batting .238 with 20 extra-base hits.

-- Among the qualified batters in MLB action, his batting average ranks 108th, his on-base percentage ranks 36th, and he is 19th in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 116th, his on-base percentage ranks 39th, and he is 21st in the league in slugging.

-- In 17.3% of his games this year, he has hit a home run, and 6.1% of his trips to the dish.
+- In 17.0% of his games this season, he has hit a long ball, and 5.9% of his trips to the dish.

-- Suwinski has an RBI in 20 of 52 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- Suwinski has had at least one RBI in 37.7% of his games this season (20 of 53), with more than one RBI seven times (13.2%).
+He has also accounted for three or more of his team's runs in three contests.

-- In 18 of 52 games this season, he has scored, and five of those games included multiple runs.
+- In 35.8% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (9.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.